merc1er/bitcoinpython/docs/source/guide/advanced.rst

 Server Integration
 ------------------

-If you only want to use Bitcash for its raw speed to lessen the load on your servers, you don't have to use any of our network capabilities.
+If you only want to use bitcoinpython for its raw speed to lessen the load on your servers, you don't have to use any of our network capabilities.

-- Use :func:`~bitcash.PrivateKey.create_transaction` instead of
+- Use :func:`~bitcoinpython.PrivateKey.create_transaction` instead of
-  :func:`~bitcash.PrivateKey.send`
+  :func:`~bitcoinpython.PrivateKey.send`
 - Supply :ref:`your own UTXOs <unspentparam>`
 - Set :ref:`your own fee <feeparam>`
 - Make sure all :ref:`outputsparam` only use these currencies: satoshi, ubch,